A Century in Aquatics

 This sequence of critical water safety skills, also known as “water competency,” are the ability to:

 The Centennial Campaign heats up each year as summer gets underway, and millions of Americans head to the beach, pool, water park, or boating or fishing.
 Let’s all make water safety a priority.
 Make sure both adults and children can swim and be safe in the water.

 *The national public opinion survey was conducted for the Red Cross April 17-20, 2014 using ORC International’s Online CARAVAN omnibus survey.

 For the past century, the American Red Cross has helped millions of people learn to swim and be water smart.
-To honor our 100 years of water safety we launched the Centennial Campaign - a multi-year action to lower drowning rates by 50% in 50 local communities where those rates exceed the national average or the numbers of drownings are high.
+To honor our 100 years of water safety we launched the Centennial Campaign - a multi-year action to lower drowning rates in 50 local communities where those rates exceed the national average or the numbers of drownings are high.

+As of June 30th, 2017, significant milestones have been met -- and we are still going strong!
 Since our launch in May 2014, kids and adults have participated in more than 41,340 sets of swim lessons.
 These lessons are helping thousands of families who may not have had the opportunity gain the critical safety skills of water competency if not for the Centennial Campaign.

 The American Red Cross created the first national water safety program in the U.S. - and today it's still the gold standard for aquatics training.
 All of that training is making a difference.
 In the last century, we've helped to reduce accidental drownings by nearly 90% nationwide.